 The most praised quality of L-Theanine is that it delivers relaxation without sedation.

-It is popular amongst Biohackers because it 'takes the edge off' or tranquilizes some of the intense sensations resulting from neurotransmitters fine tuned for a kickass day, that's why it's an ingredient in these Nootropic Stacks.
+It is popular amongst Biohackers because it 'takes the edge off' or tranquilizes some of the intense sensations resulting from stimulating Nootropics, this results in a neurotransmitter cocktail fine tuned for a kickass day, which is why it's a key ingredient in many Nootropic Stacks.

 Taking it individually in 100 Milligram or 200 Milligram capsules runs $20 - $30 monthly, you can also buy it pre-paired with other ingredients for synergistic effect in Nootropic Stacks ranging from $40 - $125 Monthly.

-This means that a diet high in L-Theanine is a great idea for professionals whose day to day responsibilities require high attention performance such as:
+This means that supplementing L-Theanine is a great idea for professionals whose day to day responsibilities require high attention performance such as:

 - Bankers and finance professionals, who can get fired for as little as missing a single (yet oh so important!) comma in stack of paperwork.